TrueBubo/RecommenderForces/README.md

 # Recommender Forces
-Welcome to Recommender Forces, a program developed as a semester project at Charles University.

 Recommender Forces helps users discover programming problems on Codeforces tailored to their skills and preferences.
 Leveraging a sophisticated algorithm, it suggests problems closely matching the user's proficiency level while also introducing some novel challenges to keep the experience engaging.

 ## Key features